sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-0.17.2    * simpler logging
+0.17.3    * remove useless code and fix a requirement 0.17.2    * simpler logging
 0.17.1    * remove the --use-singulariry (replaced by --use-apptainer in
             previous release)